 Not necessarily.
 In fact, those websites are an anomaly.

 Google’s team has expressed the need for HTTPS time and time again.
 So much so, they’ve released an algorithm update based around it—causing sites without HTTPS security to struggle on their quest to rank highly in the SERPs.

 “Over the past few months we’ve been running tests taking into account whether websites using https secure, encrypted connections as a signal in our search ranking algorithms.
 We’ve seen positive results, so we’re starting to use HTTPS as a ranking signal.
 For now it’s only a very lightweight signal — affecting fewer than 1% of global queries, and carrying less weight than other signals such as high-quality content — while we give webmasters time to switch to HTTPS.
 But over time, we may decide to strengthen it, because we’d like to encourage all website owners to switch from HTTP to HTTPS to keep everyone safe on the web.”

 It seems they’re taking their own advice.
 Over 90% of sites owned by Google—including Google News, YouTube, and content promoted through their Google Ads network—send encrypted traffic:

-…But Google has said they’re working hard to make this figure closer to 100%.
+…But Google has said they’re working hard to make this internet figure closer to 100%.

 4 Key SEO Benefits of Using HTTPS

 These days, there’s more to SEO than SSL certificates.

 It’s unlikely that a switch from HTTP to HTTPS will skyrocket your rankings to page one.
 It takes an entire strategy—including on-page SEO, acquiring backlinks, and creating SEO content —to see SEO success.

 However, there’s no doubt that making the switch has SEO benefits.
 Those include:

 1. It Gives Better User Experience